humm-devadmin/hummdocs/docs/platforms/prestashop.md

 6 - **API Key**: The API Key is a case-sensitive alpha-numeric sequence that is used to authenticate payment requests.
 It is vital that you protect it and don't provide it to unauthorised individuals.

 <div class="panel">
-  The **humm** Platform Integration Team will provide you with your API key.
+  The <b>humm</b> Platform Integration Team will provide you with your API key.
 </div>

 Once you have finished making the necessary configuration changes, click the **Save** button on the bottom left.